What Is: Carbon Offsetting with a Cattle Farming Project

 Additionally, all intensive animal farming produces methane from manure management.
 This applies not for ruminant and non-ruminant animals, such as chickens.

 How much methane varies a lot depending on region.
 For example, dairy manure management in the USA produces much more methane than elsewhere (70 times more than African cattle farming).

 This reflects agriculture intensity.
 Beef farming worldwide, and dairy farming in most regions, are mostly grown in pasture.
 Methane emissions from manure are consequently more or less similar worldwide.
 Dairy farming in the USA, on the other hand, is heavily industrialised.

 That said, manure handling only contributes to a total of 8% of all agricultural methane.
 Enteric methane contributes 70%.

 Clean Development Mechanism (CDM) methodologies for ruminant methane

 Manure handling projects such as biogas digesters are fairly straightforward.
 Methodologies are broadly analogous to a landfill methane project.
 Both involve a contained source of methane, and aim to extract it for a useful purpose.
 The carbon offsetting benefit is the difference between the manure methane and any carbon dioxide produced from its destruction.
 And it doesn’t qualify if regulations already require it.

-Enteric methane projects, however, are more complicated.
-This does not mean that the methane reduction isn't happening.
-The complication is in measuring how much is happening.
+Enteric methane projects, however, are less straightforward.
+This does not mean that the methane reduction isn’t happening.
+The complication is in measuring how much happened.

 So yes, there is more uncertainty with this type of carbon offsetting project.
-But the methods are also more stringent to account for that.
+But the methods are also more conservative to hedge for that.